joantriay88/extract_uoc/readme.md

 What data parse?
 -------------
-EXTRACT parse different events, extract different variables and stores it in individual files.
-This files are stored in the folder `dataExtracted/files` .
+EXTRACT parse different events, extract different variables and store it in individual files.
+This files are saved in the folder `dataExtracted/files`.